About UConn Torrington

 Classrooms, Facilities, & Library

-The student population is approximately 400, and the student to faculty ratio is 10 to 1.
+The small campus environment allows students to develop strong connections within the school community.
+The student to faculty ratio is approximately 10:1.
 Accessibility of faculty and quality of instruction are the cornerstones of the Torrington Campus's academic excellence.

 Community & The Arts

 The Torrington Campus is actively involved in many aspects of the local community, including economic development and the arts.
-The Torrington Campus is also the home of the Litchfield County Writers Project which, in addition to housing a collection of the published works of Litchfield County authors, includes programs and seminars by and about those authors.
+The Torrington Campus is the home of the Litchfield County Writers Project which, in addition to housing a collection of the published works of Litchfield County authors, includes programs and seminars by and about those authors.
+In addition the ARTS Project at the Torrington campus supports and celebrates the arts through exhibitions, artist’s talks and programs that showcase the creative process.

-- For information about the Speaker's Bureau, check out our brochure and application.
+- For information about the Speaker's Bureau, or download our brochure and application.

 - UConn Torrington Campus View Book (pdf) - An overview of UConn Torrington